 Requirements for a Major in English

-General Requirements: Thirty-three semester hours of English in courses at the 2000 level and above.
+General Requirements: Thirty-six semester hours of English in courses at the 2000 level and above.
 At least twenty-one semester hours must be in courses at the 3000 and 4000 levels, including at least nine semester hours at the 4000 level.
 Honors thesis hours may be applied toward the Bachelor of Arts (BA) degree, but only three semester hours will be accepted for major credit.
 One English course used to satisfy the humanities requirement for liberal studies may be counted as part of the major.
 All courses counted toward the major must carry the grade of "C–" or better.
 A minor in another department is also required; all courses counted toward the minor also must carry the grade of "C–" or better.

 Each student will choose one of the following areas:

-- Concentration in Literature
+- Concentration in Literature, Media, and Culture

 - Concentration in Writing

 - Twelve semester hours in four core Writing Courses: ENG 2012 Introduction to English Studies; ENC 3310 Article and Essay Technique; CRW 3110 Fiction Technique; CRW 3311 Poetic Technique

 - Advanced Writing Workshops: Six hours of Advanced Writing Workshops, any combination of two (six hours) required.
 ENC 4311 Advanced Article and Essay Workshop; CRW 4120 Advanced Fiction Workshop; CRW 4320 Advanced Poetry Workshop.
 Advanced workshops are repeatable for up to nine credit hours.

 - Literature Courses: Fifteen semester hours of literature, of which at least three semester hours shall be in British literature before 1900 at the 3000 or 4000 level

 - Electives: Three semester hours in other English courses at the 2000 level and above